 Another study has shown an increased incidence of unilateral canal paresis on caloric testing and vestibular hyporesponsiveness or hyperresponsiveness in vestibular migraine patients .
 One study suggests abnormal sacculocollic pathway (cervical vestibular evoked myogenic potentials (cVEMP)) and normal ocular VEMP (oVEMP) findings in a vestibular migraine compared to healthy controls; however, these findings have not been duplicated .
 These findings are not unique to a vestibular migraine.

 Current management of a vestibular migraine consists of conventional migraine management as there is currently no accepted specific treatment for this disease .
-Additionally, convincing a patient of the diagnosis can prove difficult and lead to delay in treatment or absence of treatment.
-This is understandable based on the fact that vertiginous symptoms are often asynchronous with a headache and may be a difficult connection for the practitioner or patient to grasp .
+Additionally, convincing a patient of the diagnosis can prove difficult and lead to a delay in treatment or absence of treatment.
+This is understandable based on the fact that vertiginous symptoms are often asynchronous with a headache and maybe a difficult connection for the practitioner or patient to grasp .

 Sargent’s experience suggests that triptan therapy is rarely of benefit in the acute treatment of a vestibular migraine despite small reports suggesting modest benefit in acute vertigo attacks .
 Triptans and calcium-channel-blocking medications have proven ineffective in shortening aura or preventing headaches in general migraine ; however, they have not been tested in vestibular migraine.
 Thus, for acute vestibular migraine only antiemetic and antivertigo therapies are currently recommended .

 Current recommendations for vestibular migraine prevention include lifestyle changes such as avoidance of dietary, behavioral or sleep hygiene triggers .
 In one retrospective study, caffeine cessation was associated with symptomatic improvement in 15% of the vestibular migraine population tested.
 This reduction in symptomatology was incomplete, however, and many required further medical therapy.
 From this study, 75% of those with a vestibular migraine experienced ample relief from lifestyle changes in addition to treatment with nortriptyline or topiramate and did not require further treatment.
 Nortriptyline gave relief in 46% while topiramate provided relief in 25% in this retrospective study .
-In a separate prospective study, topiramate (50 to 100 mg per day) was shown to reduce frequency and severity of vertigo and headaches .
+In a separate prospective study, topiramate (50 to 100 mg per day) was shown to reduce the frequency and severity of vertigo and headaches .

 A 2017 randomized controlled trial by Liu, et al. demonstrated the efficacy and safety of venlafaxine, flunarizine, and valproic acid in the prophylaxis of VM.
 Each treatment demonstrated unique treatment properties such as venlafaxine which showed an advantage in the treatment of emotional symptoms.
 Venlafaxine and valproic acid also were shown to be preferable to flunarizine in decreasing the frequency of vertiginous attacks.
 Valproic acid seemed to be less effective than venlafaxine and flunarizine in decreasing vertigo severity .